opendaylight/docs/docs/release-notes/projects/infrautils.rst

 * Any API changes?

+  * New APIs added for diagstatus
-  * New APIs added for system ready
+  * New APIs added for metrics
-  * New APIs added for jobcoordinator
+  * New APIs added for caches

 * Any configuration changes?